Richard Simmons: Fitness career

-Upon moving to Los Angeles in the 1970s, Simmons worked as the maître d'hôtel at Derek's, a restaurant in Beverly Hills.
-He developed an interest in fitness.
+At the age of 26, Simmons traveled around the country for a job.
+After moving to Los Angeles in the 1970s, he worked as a waiter and the maître d'hôtel at Derek's Second Floor, a restaurant in Beverly Hills.
+Eventually, celebrities and producers arrived and a producer offered Simmons a job to portray himself on General Hospital.
+Simmons developed an interest in fitness.
 Exercise studios of the day favored the already fit customer, so little help was available for those who needed to gain fitness from an otherwise unhealthy state.
 He established gyms and his interest in fitness helped him lose 123 lb.

 He opened his own exercise studio, originally called The Anatomy Asylum, where emphasis was placed on healthy eating in proper portions and enjoyable exercise in a supportive atmosphere.
 The business originally included a salad bar restaurant called Ruffage, a pun on the word roughage (dietary fiber); though it was eventually removed as the focus of The Anatomy Asylum shifted solely to exercise.
-Later renamed Slimmons, the establishment continued operations in Beverly Hills and Simmons taught motivational classes and aerobics throughout the week.
+Later renamed Slimmons, the establishment continued to operate in Beverly Hills and Simmons taught motivational classes and aerobics throughout the week.
 His success led to a recurring role in General Hospital portraying himself over a four-year period and then to his own television series The Richard Simmons Show, which aired from 1980 to 1984 and earned him multiple Emmy awards.
-Rising interest in aerobics during the 1980s led to the popularization of Simmons' line of fitness videos, particularly his Sweatin' to the Oldies series, which became one of the most popular videos during the decade.
+Rising interest in aerobics during the 1980s led to the popularization of Simmons's line of fitness videos, particularly his Sweatin' to the Oldies series, which became one of the most popular videos during the decade.